DJrizzley/literature/novels/moby_dick.md

 limping away; with which sage ejaculation he went to his hammock.

-CHAPTER 65.
-The Whale as a Dish.
+# CHAPTER 65.
+The Whale as a Dish

 That mortal man should feed upon the creature that feeds his lamp, and, like Stubb, eat him by his own light, as you may say; this seems so